strapi/sdk-plugin/README.md

 That will create a directory with all your plugin project files.

-Once your project has been installed, you will have access to the `strapi-plugin` command.
+Once your project has been installed, Multiple commands are available to you.

-Run `strapi-plugin -h` for more information on CLI usage.

 ## Commands